sourcegraph/about/blogposts/2020/announcing-sourcegraph-3.17.md

    * Tracking a migration
    * Security anti-patterns

-We would love to learn the big questions you have about your code base!
+We would love to learn the big questions you have about your codebase!
 Share them with us in this [quick code insights survey](https://forms.gle/yipcyJezGxwmFSZc9) or email us at [feedback@sourcegraph.com](mailto:feedback@sourcegraph.com).

 ## Introducing AND/OR operators for code search